nvcc host compiler sanity checks break with cmake >=2.8.10

 Not an big issue IMHO, so I'm dropping this to low priority.

-#16 Updated by Erik Lindahl almost 4 years ago
+#16 Updated by Erik Lindahl over 4 years ago

 - Status changed from Fix uploaded to Accepted